My journey with Alopecia Areata

 Alopecia Areata is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes on other areas of the body.
 In fact, it affects as many as 6.8 million people in the U.S. with a lifetime risk of 2.1%.

-People of all ages, both sexes and all ethnic groups can develop alopecia areata.
+People of all ages, genders, and ethnic groups can develop alopecia areata.
 It often first appears during childhood and can be different for everyone who has it.

 For more information, visit the website for the National Alopecia Areata Foundation.